2019 Grand Prize Winner

 2019 Honorable Mention

 Kenton D. Swift, Ph.D., College of Business, Professor of Accounting and Finance

 - Sustainability Report Analysis Group Project [PDF]

 The Page Prize is awarded annually for the best submission based on the integration of sustainability into business curricula.
 Submissions are welcomed from faculty, doctoral students and others related to innovative approaches to teaching sustainability to business students.
 Previous applications have covered a wide range of disciplines including accounting, entrepreneurship, finance, international business, management, marketing, operations and supply chain management, and organizational behavior.

-The Call for Submissions for the 2019 Page Prize is now open.
-All submissions must be received by March 15, 2020.
+The call for submissions for the 2020 Page Prize is now open.
+Submissions are due by February 28, 2021.

 Grand prize winners receive $1,000 and a framed print of Aegean Sea #6, an original diptych by Lynn Manos Page, certifying the award.
 Honorable mention prizes may be awarded at levels of $250 each.
 Each finalist will receive a print of Aegean Sea #6.